Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/developer-notes/essay.md

 - FSW remains a strong canonical form
 - SWU is also usable for AI-oriented data preparation and model input

+SWU is useful in those contexts because it preserves the Formal SignWriting two-part word structure in a Unicode-oriented form: sequence information, signbox symbols, coordinates, and sign boundaries remain available to software.

 This shows the Sutton SignWriting production stack is still computationally relevant.